 And while these conditions have different proximate causes, and most can be treated with expensive medications or surgical treatments, they are often easiest to treat with an incredibly simple, safe and natural supplement that won’t break your budget: Fish oil for dogs.

 But, there are a lot of fish oils on the market, and some are much better than others.
-We’ll try to help you find the best one for your pet below, and we’ll also explain everything you need to know about these fantastic supplements.
+We’ll try to help you find the best fish oil for dogs below, and we’ll also explain everything you need to know about these fantastic supplements.

 The term “fish oil” typically refers to supplements that are primarily comprised of the oils derived from various cold-water fish.
 Some of the most common species used to obtain fish oil include:

 Some manufacturers use completely unaltered fish oil – they simply package the harvested oil and ship it out the door.
 Some choose to use a single species (often salmon) and some choose to use a combination of different fish oils.